-The Company maintains an incentive compensation clawback policy that allows our Board of Directors or the Compensation Committee to recoup incentive compensation if the Company restates its financial statements.
-Under this policy, in the event of a restatement due to intentional misconduct, the Chief Executive Officer and Chief Financial Officer must reimburse or forfeit to the Company the amount of bonus or incentive compensation (whether cash-based or equity-based) such officer received during the fiscal year immediately preceding the year the restatement is determined to be required, to the extent that such bonus or incentive compensation exceeds what the officer would have received based on an applicable restated performance measure or target.
-In addition, in the event that the Company is required to prepare restated financial statements as a result of intentional misconduct or material noncompliance with financial reporting requirements under United States securities laws, the Compensation Committee may require reimbursement or forfeiture of the amount of bonus or incentive compensation any executive officer received during the three fiscal years preceding the year the restatement is determined to be required, to the extent that such bonus or incentive compensation any executive officer received during the three fiscal years preceding the year the restatement is determined to be required, to the extent that such bonus or incentive compensation exceeds what the officer would have received based on an applicable restated on an applicable restatement is determined to be required.
+The Company maintains an incentive compensation clawback policy that allows our Board of Directors or the Compensation Committee to recoup incentive compensation if the Company restates its financial statements due to the material noncompliance of the Company with any financial reporting requirement under applicable securities laws.
+Under this policy, in the event of a restatement required to correct an error in previously issued financial statements that (i) is material to the previously issued financial statements, or (ii) would result in a material misstatement if the error were corrected in the current period or left uncorrected in the current period, any person serving as an executive officer (as defined pursuant to Section 16 of the Securities Exchange Act of 1934, as amended) who served as an officer during the relevant performance period must reimburse or forfeit to the Company the amount of bonus or incentive compensation (whether cash-based or equity-based) such officer received based on the information in such erroneous financial statement, to the extent that such bonus or incentive compensation exceeds what the officer would have received based on an applicable restated performance measure or target.
+In addition, in the event that the Company is required to prepare restated financial statements as a result of material noncompliance with financial reporting requirements under United States securities laws, the Compensation Committee may require reimbursement or forfeiture of the amount of bonus or incentive compensation any executive officer received during the three fiscal years preceding the year the restatement is determined to be required, to the extent that such bonus or incentive compensation exceeds what the officer would have received based on an applicable restated performance measure or target.
 The Company's rights to recoupment under the clawback policy are in addition to any other rights of recoupment under the terms of any equity incentive plan or individual award.
+Our Board of Directors or the Compensation Committee will revise the clawback policy if, and to the extent, required to comply with SEC requirements implementing the Dodd-Frank Wall Street Reform and Consumer Protection Act upon the effectiveness of the final rules.